Saying “Thank you!” to your church volunteers and helping them to feel valued and motivated is one of the most worthwhile things you can do.

 Investing into your volunteers has the added bonus of helping them reaching their full leadership potential which can only in turn benefit the whole church.

-This is slightly different to number 17 – as well as letting them have a say in their area of work, make sure your volunteers are “first to know” about exciting things happening in the future of their church.
+Make sure your volunteers are the first to know about exciting things happening in the future of their church.

 You could get all your volunteers together once a month, update them on some important changes coming up and give a lesson on leadership.